 Production Efficiency: 1064kWh/kW/yr

-In terms of available natural resources and homeowner energy demand, the Northwest Territories is one of the best provinces in the country to install solar.
-This section briefly covers the amount of sunlight that the Northwest Territories receives (solar irradiation) as well as energy demand from homeowners.
+In terms of available natural resources and homeowner energy demand, the Northwest Territories is on the lower end for provinces in the Canada.
+This section briefly covers the amount of sunlight that NWT receives (solar irradiation) as well as energy demand from homeowners.

-The Northwest Territories has the fourth lowest potential to produce solar energy in all of Canada, receiving less solar irradiation than any other province or territory other than BC, Newfoundland, and the Yukon.
+The Northwest Territories has the fourth-lowest potential to produce solar energy in all of Canada, receiving less solar irradiation than any other province or territory other than BC, Yukon and Newfoundland.

 According to data from National Resources Canada, the average solar system in the Northwest Territories can produce 1064kWh of electricity per kW of solar panels per year.